 Our Lewisville Attorney Can Help Answer All of Your Bankruptcy Questions

-Clients often have specific questions when preparing to take the bankruptcy means test, such as the following:
+Clients often have specific questions when preparing to take the Bankruptcy Means Test Calculator, such as the following:

 - Is it possible for only one person in a marriage to file for bankruptcy?
 (The answer to this question may depend on whether you and your spouse keep your finances separate or mingled.)